aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-worksheet-to-csv/_index.md

 ## Why Use the Convert Worksheet to CSV API?

 - **No permanent cloud storage required** – The file is streamed directly to the conversion engine and discarded after conversion, saving bandwidth and storage costs.
-- **High‑Performance Cloud Execution** – Conversion runs on Aspose’s optimized servers, delivering faster results than client‑side libraries.
+- **High‑Performance Cloud Execution** – Conversion runs on Aspose’s optimized servers, typically completing within 2 seconds for files up to 100 MB.
 - **Fine‑grained Control** – Select a single worksheet, apply custom fonts, regional formatting, and password protection in one request.
 - **Consistent Cross‑Platform Output** – Guarantees identical CSV output across .NET, Java, Python, and other SDKs using the same REST endpoint.